geocomPP/sdv/chapter.md

 Legends are added automatically but can be customised in a number of ways.
 They are an important adornment of any map since they describe what its colours mean.
-Try to select colour breaks that are easy to follow and avoid labelling the legend with values that go to a large number of significant figures.
-A few examples of legend customisation are included below by way of introduction, but there are many more examples avaialble in the `ggplot2` documentation.
+Try to select colour breaks that are easy to follow and avoid labeling the legend with values that go to a large number of significant figures.
+A few examples of legend customisation are included below by way of introduction, but there are many more examples available in the ggplot2 documentation.

 ~~~~ {.r}
 # Position